markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules.md

 ## Steps to download and apply the vulnerable driver blocklist binary

-If you prefer to apply the [vulnerable driver blocklist](#vulnerable-driver-blocklist-xml) exactly as shown, follow these steps:
+If you prefer to apply the [vulnerable driver blocklist](#vulnerable-driver-blocklist-xml), follow these steps:

 1. Download the [App Control policy refresh tool](https://aka.ms/refreshpolicy)
 2. Download and extract the [vulnerable driver blocklist binaries](https://aka.ms/VulnerableDriverBlockList)